Hot Air Ballooning in Bagan: Balloons Over Bagan vs Oriental Ballooning

 For years, there has been only one company providing the experience.
 Balloons Over Bagan and their red balloons can be seen in any number of a photo, including a bunch in my house.
 However, in 2013, Oriental Ballooning began flying their balloons as well, bringing some much needed competition to the space.
 I've flown with both, and I'll give you my take on them.

-First though, a little bit about ballooning in Bagan.
+First though, a little bit about hot air ballooning, Myanmar style.

 All of the pilots with both Balloons Over Bagan and Oriental Ballooning are trained overseas, with most of the pilots coming from the UK.
 It's common in the balloon pilot scene to work the season here, then move to another part of the world for their high season.
 Shake, repeat.
 Many of the pilots I spoke with told me that they have been coming back here for several years.

-The vast majority of the flights are at sunrise, meaning that you're going to have to be up bright and early for your pickup, often before 6am.
+The flights are at sunrise, meaning that you're going to have to be up bright and early for your pickup, often before 6am.
 You'll be back at your hotel around 9am or so.

 How Much Does It Cost For A Hot Air Balloon Ride in Bagan?